SS Aberdeen (1881): British service (1882–1906)

 Aberdeen began her maiden voyage on 30 March 1882, under the command of Charles Matheson, who had previously been captain of Thermopylae.
-This took a triangular route.
+She took a triangular route.
 The outward leg started from London, picked up passengers at Plymouth, made a coaling stop at Cape Town and arrived at Melbourne on 14 May, having logged 44 days of steaming.
 She averaged 302 nmi per day at a daily fuel consumption of 35 tons – well within the "in service" figure estimated from trials.
 She unloaded at Melbourne and Sydney, then took a cargo of New South Wales coal to Shanghai.
 The third leg of the triangle was tea from Foochow (Fuzhou), back to London via the Suez Canal, with intermediate stops at Hong Kong and Singapore.
 This triangular route was necessary because there was a shortage of cargoes to take back to London from Australia at that time of year.
 It replicated the route taken by the sailing fleet of the Aberdeen Line.
 Aberdeens second voyage was directly to and from Australia, carrying a cargo of wool on the return trip.
-This was the pattern of trade for her first seven years: two voyages to Australia a year, with the return trip alternating between wool from the Australian wool sales and tea from China (with coal from Australia to China).

-Aberdeens triangular trade was in competition with shipowners who had steamers in the China to London trade.
+This was the pattern of trade for her first seven years: two voyages to Australia a year, with the return trip alternating between wool from the Australian wool sales and tea from China (with coal from Australia to China).Aberdeens triangular trade was in competition with shipowners who had steamers in the China to London trade.
 These operated a cartel called the China and Japan Conference, which sought to control the rates of freight from China.
 They attempted to prevent non-conference ships from competing by invoking their ability to remove retrospective rebates in freight rates from shippers who sent any cargoes on ships that were not a member of the conference.
-This culminated in a court case in 1887, which the Conference won in the High Court, the Court of Appeal, and then in the House of Lords.
+The 1882 cargo loaded by Aberdeen in Foochow was one element of a dispute over this cartel.
+It culminated in a court case in 1887, which the Conference won in the High Court, the Court of Appeal, and then in the House of Lords.
 In 1889, Aberdeen ceased making return trips via China and concentrated on a service directly to and from Australia.

+The import of frozen meat from Australia had been suggested among Aberdeen Line management in 1880.
+However, they were slow to adapt a ship for its carriage, preferring to wait for the cessation of any market resistance to this product that might affect the return on the investment required.
+The Orient Line started fitting refrigeration to three ships in 1880 and other lines had their ships similarly equipped in 1887, 1890 and 1893.
+Aberdeen was eventually adapted to carry frozen meat in 1892.

-She was modernised in 1892 and again in 1896, when electric light and refrigeration were installed.
+She was modernized in 1892 and again in 1896, when electric lights and refrigeration were installed.
 Her last voyage with the Aberdeen Line was to Sydney and started on 19 December 1905.